Johannes Brahms: Early Romantics

+Textures

 Brahms was a master of counterpoint.
 "For Brahms, ... the most complicated forms of counterpoint were a natural means of expressing his emotions," writes Geiringer.
 "As Palestrina or Bach succeeded in giving spiritual significance to their technique, so Brahms could turn a canon in motu contrario or a canon per augmentationem into a pure piece of lyrical poetry."
 Writers on Brahms have commented on his use of counterpoint.
 For example, of Op.
 9, Variations on a Theme by Robert Schumann, Geiringer writes that Brahms "displays all the resources of contrapuntal art".
 In the A major piano quartet Opus 26, Jan Swafford notes that the third movement is "demonic-canonic, echoing Haydn's famous minuet for string quartet called the 'Witch's Round'".
 Swafford further opines that "thematic development, counterpoint, and form were the dominant technical terms in which Brahms ... thought about music".

 Allied to his skill in counterpoint was his subtle handling of rhythm and meter.
-The New Grove Dictionary of Music speculates that his contact with Hungarian and gypsy folk music as a teenager led to "his lifelong fascination with the irregular rhythms, triplet figures and use of rubato" in his compositions.
+Bozarth speculates that his contact with Hungarian and gypsy folk music as a teenager led to "his lifelong fascination with the irregular rhythms, triplet figures and use of rubato" in his compositions.
 The Hungarian Dances are among Brahms's most-appreciated pieces.
-According to "only one composer rivals him in the advanced nature of his rhythmic thinking, and that is Stravinsky."
+Michael Musgrave considered that only Stravinsky approached the advancement of his rhythmic thinking.

-His consummate skills in counterpoint and rhythm are richly present in A German Requiem, a work that was partially inspired by his mother's death in 1865 (at which time he composed a funeral march that was to become the basis of Part Two, "Denn alles Fleisch"), but which also incorporates material from a symphony which he started in 1854 but abandoned following Schumann's suicide attempt.
+His use of counterpoint and rhythm is present in A German Requiem, a work that was partially inspired by his mother's death in 1865 (at a time in which he composed a funeral march that was to become the basis of Part Two, "Denn alles Fleisch"), but which also incorporates material from a symphony which he started in 1854 but abandoned following Schumann's suicide attempt.
 He once wrote that the Requiem "belonged to Schumann".
 The first movement of this abandoned symphony was re-worked as the first movement of the First Piano Concerto.